The birth control pill and breast cancer

 With one in eight women developing breast cancer in their lifetime, many of whom have no genetic risk factors, every woman should be aware of the following precautionary and preventative steps:

 - Be aware of how your breasts normally feel and look and periodically assess whether there have been any changes.
 If you notice changes, like a new lump, excess discharge, dimpling, puckering, or changes in size, shape, or symmetry, consider making an appointment with your health care provider.

 - Have an annual breast exam by a health care provider.

 - Cut down on fatty foods (i.e., soft cheese, whole milk, red meat, sour cream, etc.) and eat more vegetables and fruits.

 - Talk with your health care provider about current medical research findings that may apply to you.

 If you're wary of taking the pill, there are several other contraceptives to choose from.
 For long-term protection, an IUD (intra-uterine device) is a good option.
 For more spontaneous protection, there are barrier methods such as the diaphragm or female condom, both of which you can use in combination with spermicidal gels or foam.
 As you mentioned, it is possible for male condoms to tear.
 To prevent breakage and keep things moving, try using a little bit of extra lubricant and check out the tips in How to use a condom properly — avoid breakage and slippage.

 To discuss your contraceptive options or get more information about your risk of breast cancer, you can make an appointment with a health care provider.
-If you are at Columbia, call Primary Care Medical Services at x4-2284 or log on to Open Communicator.

 There's no easy answer when it comes to the pill and breast cancer risk.
 Thankfully though, women have a large menu of contraceptives to choose from.
 Good luck finding the method that puts your mind (and love life) at ease!